Have you hit a big ol’ wall while learning Japanese?

-You always sound robotic, and you have trouble deciphering casual Japanese speech, because you’re operating how your textbook or class taught you to speak and listen.
-You don’t necessarily learn how modern people speak in everyday conversations—this is too often pushed aside in favor or more formal instruction.
+You don’t necessarily learn how modern people speak in everyday conversations—it’s too often pushed aside in favor or more formal instruction.
 This is especially true if you’re going somewhere outside of Tokyo.
 Those Japanese dialects open up a whole new can of worms!

 I live in Osaka, where Osaka dialect is spoken heavily even in some business situations.
-It’s a bit more casual than the standard dialect spoken in Tokyo, and some of the words are different.
-It definitely has taken me a while to get adjusted and pick up new vocabulary, grammar twists and slang.
+It’s a bit more casual than the standard dialect spoken in Tokyo and some of the words are different.
+It definitely has taken me a while to become adjusted and pick up new vocabulary, grammar twists and slang.